5agado/5agado.github.io/ds.md

 Main focus and expertise on deep-learning (representation-learning and generative-models), NLP, computer-vision, statistics and data-science (data mining, analysis, prediction and visualization).
 [Python is love]

-Currently data-scientist at Zalando Dublin.
+Currently senior data-scientist at Zalando Dublin.
 Working on the design, development and deployment of machine-learning solutions in production.
 Manly relying on Python, Kubernetes, Tensorflow and AWS.

 Projects I've worked on at Zalando include:
 - named-entity-recognition and entity-linking surfaced as Scala APIs and enrichment job running on Spark.